samsquire/ideas4/README.md

 The double spend problem:

-# 206. Thoughts on acceptable distributed transactions
+# 206. Thoughts on acceptable atomic distributed transactions

 The Two Generals Problem means that distributed atomicity is difficult due to the lack of atomicity and reliability in network communication.
 But I wonder if we can produce a system that when it works, it scales most of the time, when there is failures, it is detectable.
 And performs well.

 * One machine is the heartbeat server and sends a logical monotonically increasing timestamp.
-* Every transaction served by a single machine is monotonically increasing from the timestamp broadcast.
+* Every transaction served by a single machine also has its own monotonically increasing from the timestamp broadcast.
 1660240536.0, 1660240536.1, 1660240536.2
+* Read timestamps are streamed to every replica.
 *

+# 207. Internet scale system

 # incomplete ideas